alibaba/hooks/packages/hooks/src/useLongPress/index.en-US.md

 # useLongPress

-Monitor the long press event of the target element.
+Listen for the long press event of the target element.

 ## Examples